AndrewRadev/simple_gl/README.md

+*Note: Currently, this project doesn't seem to work, since the OpenGL bindings aren't able to be installed due to rake incompatibilities.
+The opengl project seems abandoned, so it's unlikely it'll be fixed.*

 Since the OpenGL functions in the ruby bindings don't seem very ruby-esque, this little project aims to provide a (hopefully) nicer API to drawing with opengl.